William Jardine (merchant): Death and legacy

 In late 1842, Jardine's health had rapidly deteriorated due to colon cancer.
 In the latter part of the year, Jardine was already bedridden and in great pain.
 He was assisted by his nephew, Andrew Johnstone and later on by James Matheson in his correspondence.
 Despite his illness, Jardine was still very active in keeping an eye on business, politics and current affairs, and continued to welcome a steady stream of visits from family members, business partners, political associates and his constituents.

 He died on 27 February 1843, just three days after his 59th birthday, one of the richest and most powerful men in Britain and Member of Parliament.
 Jardine's funeral was attended by a very large gathering of family, friends, government and business personalities, many of whom Jardine had helped in his lifetime.

 Jardine, a bachelor, willed his estate to his siblings and his nephews.
+Though gleaning from Oxford University Press' immense collection of Jardine Matheson's correspondence from its earliest years, it can be speculated that Jardine had an illegitimate child, a daughter, with a 'Mrs. Ratcliffe' who was provided with an annual pension and shares with Jardine's firms which was later on cashed out years after Jardine's death.
+Jardine had provided extensive correspondence with various associates in London instructing to carry out provisions to Mrs. Ratcliffe and her daughter, named Matilda Jane or 'Tilly' as Jardine affectionately called her in his letters.
+There were also letters from Tilly to Jardine requesting for additional monetary assistance.
 An older nephew, Andrew Johnstone, administered Jardine's issue.

 His other nephews David, Joseph, Robert and Andrew Jardine, all sons of Jardine's older brother David, continued to assist James Matheson in running Jardines.
 Matheson retired as taipan in 1842 and handed over control of the firm to his nephew Sir Alexander Matheson, who was also known as of the same capacity and competence as the elder Jardine and Matheson.
 David Jardine, another nephew of Jardine, became taipan after Sir Alexander Matheson and was one of the first two unofficial members appointed to the Legislative Council in Hong Kong.
 David in turn would hand over to his brother Sir Robert control of the firm.
 Joseph succeeded Robert as taipan.